Rouen is a charming French town located in the Normandy region of France and it oozes cultural, beauty and charm!

 It's actually the “capital” of the Normandy region and it's probably one of my favourite cities as it has the perfect blend of modern and old.

-So, if you find yourself in here, I’ve put together some top things to do in Rouen to get you started!
+So, if you find yourself here, I’ve put together some top things to do in Rouen to get you started!

 Well actually all year is a great time to visit France in general, but it depends on what you’re looking for.